District Coordinator of Technology & Assessments

 The ACCESS is an English language proficiency assessment based on the Minnesota Standards for English Language Development, developed by the WIDA Consortium.
 There are four language domains assessed by the ACCESS: reading, writing, listening and speaking.
 The test is available in six grade-level clusters: grades K, 1, 2–3, 4–5, 6–8, and 9–12.
 While the Kindergarten ACCESS remains paper-based, the ACCESS is administered online.
 View the WIDA website for further information, including resources technology requirements (WIDA > Assessment > ACCESS for ELLs 2.0).

-Results for MCA, MTAS and ACCESS assessments are shipped to the district in August and include the paper copy of the Individual Student Reports.
+Results for MCA, MTAS and ACCESS assessments are reported to the district in August.
 This report documents the student’s overall achievement level as well as performance on each strand or sub-strand.
-ISRs will be distributed to parents by fall conferences.
+ISRs can be found in a students ParentVue.

 Pearson Perspective site for Minnesota : Help your child prepare for the spring MCA tests.
 Perspective for Families provide thousands of learning resources aligned to the Minnesota Academic Standards.
 This site has thousands of learning resources to help students improve and achieve.
 Talk with your teacher for recommendations on areas you can focus or simply select a grade & subject to dive into a wealth of resources.
 Pearson Perspective site for Minnesota